Cash basis: leaving the cash basis

 Tom’s total cash basis receipts for the two years to 5 April 2020 are:

-Assuming the VAT registration threshold for 2018-19 is £89,000 and for 2019-20 is £91,000, Tom is entitled to calculate his profits using the cash basis in both years.
-If his receipts in 2019-20 had exceeded £91,000, he would have had to calculate his profits for that year in accordance with generally accepted accounting practice.
+Assuming the relevant maximum amount for 2018-19 and 2019-20 remains £150,000, Tom is entitled to calculate his profits using the cash basis in both years.
+If his receipts in 2019-20 had exceeded £150,000, he would have had to leave the cash basis, andcalculate his profits for that year in accordance with generally accepted accounting practice.